Exchangeable bond

-Exchangeable bond (or XB) is a type of hybrid security consisting of a straight bond and an embedded option to exchange the bond for the stock of a company other than the issuer (usually a subsidiary or company in which the issuer owns a stake) at some future date and under prescribed conditions.
+Exchangeable bond (XB) is a type of hybrid security consisting of a straight bond and an embedded option to exchange the bond for the stock of a company other than the issuer (usually a subsidiary or company in which the issuer owns a stake) at some future date and under prescribed conditions.
 An exchangeable bond is different from a convertible bond.
-A convertible bond gives the holder the option to convert bond into shares of the issuer.
+A convertible bond gives the holder the option to convert the bond into shares of the issuer.

-The pricing of an exchangeable bond is similar to that of convertible bond, splitting it in straight debt part and an embedded option part and valuing the two separately.
+The pricing of an exchangeable bond is similar to that of a convertible bond, splitting it into a straight debt part and an embedded option part and valuing the two separately.